-Shape NC: Healthy Starts for Young Children is a six-year, $6 million initiative of Blue Cross and Blue Shield of North Carolina Foundation and The North Carolina Partnership for Children, Inc. (NCPC) created to increase the number of children starting kindergarten at a healthy weight and ready to learn.
+Shape NC: Healthy Starts for Young Children, An Initiative of Smart Start and BCBSNC Foundation, Funded by the Corporation for National and Community Services Social Innovation Fund is a multi-year initiative created to increase the number of children starting kindergarten at a healthy weight and ready to learn.

 Shape NC assists communities across the state to promote healthy eating and active play among North Carolina’s youngest children, from birth through age five.
 The initiative works with child care programs to instill healthy behaviors early on, creating a solid foundation for a healthy life.

 In phase 1 (the first three years), Shape NC engaged communities spanning 27 counties to improve healthy eating and active play for over one thousand of our state’s children.
 In Phase II, Shape NC brought the program to scale and is currently engaging 213 child care sites impacting over 10,000 children

 Shape NC works across the Smart Start network, led by NCPC, to engage communities.
 Smart Start partnerships formed local community action planning teams to develop and implement an Early Childhood Obesity Prevention Action Plan.